andrelia-hacks/andrelia.net/content/posts/automate-postman-secret-scanning-with-trufflehog.md

 ## Starting the Automation Process

-However, there is an easier way to get this information in a programatic way: using the Postman API.
-If you know the request ID of your target request, you can get the JSON data directly without an API key.
+However, there is an easier way to programatically retrieve this information: using the Postman API.
+If you know the GUID of your target request, you can get the JSON data directly without an API key.

 {{< figure src="/images/postman/api.png" alt="A screenshot of the Postman API output of a request" caption="Postman API" >}}

-This means that we can start with a file including a list of unique URLs found on the Postman network and filter out the ones that have request IDs:
+This means that we can start with a file including a list of unique URLs found on the Postman network and filter to only the ones that contain request IDs:

 ```
 cat unique_urls.json |jq -r .[] > urls